8.2.1.1. Minimal socket implementation

 • hints.ai_socktype is set to SOCK_DGRAM (UDP).

 The getaddrinfo function may block, which can halt the execution of Anjay Lite during the call.
 If non-blocking behavior is required, use an asynchronous variant if available.
-If the connect operation is pending in a non-blocking scenario, return ANJ_NET_EAGAIN to inform Anjay Lite that it needs to be called again to finish establishing the connection.
+If the connect operation is pending in a non-blocking scenario, return ANJ_NET_EINPROGRESS to inform Anjay Lite that it needs to be called again to finish establishing the connection.
+Note that returning ANJ_NET_EINPROGRESS again and again will block the library from performing any other operation and falling back with error handling procedure.

 Create a socket and connect it to the server